Take 5: Highlighting the apprenticeship “breaks” of cheese industry pros

 In this ongoing series, culture profiles folks in the cheese industry expanding their expertise and gaining diverse experience beyond their time behind the counter or at a vat.

-CM: How has this experience impacted your future career goals?
+How has this impacted your future career goals?

-CM: Did this internship change your overall view of the cheese/food industry at large?
+How has this impacted your overall view of the cheese/food industry at large?

 CS: This internship opened my eyes to a lot of things!
 Overall, I think it would be impactful if there were more opportunities for paid internships, short term work, and mentorship in our industry that incentivizes learning and expands accessibility, especially for marginalized folks.
 Most of all, this experience has shown me what’s possible when our industry works together and prioritizes sustainable practices!
 Deepening relationships and valuing the labor we each contribute to our amazing products is integral to our shared future and survival.

 Interested in participating in an internship with the Anne Saxelby Legacy Fund?
 Applications are open for the 2024 season.

 Are you participating in a break of your own?
 Email firstname.lastname@example.org to be featured in an installment of Take Five.